scampower3/Attendance/README.md

  - Experimenting with EmguCV (OpenCV in .NET framework)
  - Face detection is working
  - Experimenting with Face recognition through eigenfacerecognizer
+ - Added Upload photo function
+ - Photo storage in DB in bytes
+ - Converting photos in bytes back to readable format